-Menu item Submenu item Value Comments Password Supervisor Password DisabledEnabled See "Using passwords" on page 59.
+Menu item Submenu item Value Comments Password Supervisor Password DisabledEnabled For more information, see "Supervisor password" on page 62.
 Lock UEFI BIOS Settings Disabled Enabled Enable or disable the function that protects items in ThinkPad Setup from being changed by a user who does not have the supervisor password.
 By default, this is set to Disabled .
-If you set the supervisor password and enable this function, no one but you can change any items in ThinkPad Setup.
-Password at Unattended Boot Disabled Enabled If you select and enable Password at unattended boot , a password prompt is displayed when the computer is turned on, from either a power-off state or hibernation state, by an unattended event such as a Wake on LAN attempt.
+If you set the supervisor password and enable this function, no one but you can change the items in ThinkPad Setup.
+Password at Unattended boot Disabled Enabled If you select and enable Password at unattended boot , a password prompt is displayed when the computer is turned on, from either a power-off state or hibernation state, by an unattended event such as a Wake on LAN attempt.
 If you select Disabled , no password prompt is displayed; the computer goes ahead and loads the operating system.
-To prevent unauthorized access, set the user authentication on the operating system.
-Password at Restart Disabled Enabled If you select and enable Password at restart , a password prompt is displayed when you restart the computer.
-If you select Disabled , no password prompt is displayed; the computer goes ahead and loads the operating system.
-To prevent unauthorized access, set the user authentication on the operating system.
-Password at Boot Device List Disabled Enabled If the Security password is set, this option is used to specify whether the Security password must be entered to display the F12 boot device list.
-Select Enabled to prompt for the Security password.
-Select Disabled to proceed without any user action required.
+To prevent

-Table 3.
+Table 4.
 Security menu items